Aliases for TRPC3 Gene

 GeneCards Summary for TRPC3 Gene

 TRPC3 (Transient Receptor Potential Cation Channel Subfamily C Member 3) is a Protein Coding gene.
-Diseases associated with TRPC3 include spinocerebellar ataxia 41 and spinocerebellar ataxia 14.
-Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
-GO annotations related to this gene include binding and calcium channel activity.
-An important paralog of this gene is TRPC6.
+Diseases associated with TRPC3 include Spinocerebellar Ataxia 41 and Spinocerebellar Ataxia 14.
+Among its related pathways are Neuroscience and Platelet homeostasis.
+Gene Ontology (GO) annotations related to this gene include binding and calcium channel activity.
+An important paralog of this gene is TRPC7.

 Thought to form a receptor-activated non-selective calcium permeant cation channel.
 Probably is operated by a phosphatidylinositol second messenger system activated by receptor tyrosine kinases or G-protein coupled receptors.
 Activated by diacylglycerol (DAG) in a membrane-delimited fashion, independently of protein kinase C, and by inositol 1,4,5-triphosphate receptors (ITPR) with bound IP3.
 May also be activated by internal calcium store depletion.